WP Super Cache: Ultimate Guide to Speed Setup and Optimization

 The third choice is labeled as (Recommended) by WP Super Cache’s developers.
 Most logged visitors are making site changes, so they need real-time results instead of cached content.

 The Cache Rebuild feature should also be turned on.
-It ensures that if a user requests a page that is in the middle of caching, they will get a slightly older version of the already cached files.
+With it, if a user requests a page that is in the middle of caching, they will get slightly older cached versions of the files.

 The Cache HTTP Headers with Page Content option disables the Expert cache delivery method and makes WP Super Cache serve cached content by executing PHP scripts.
 If you want to use Expert mode, you need to make sure that this option is off.